wild-mustango/VenusOsTFT35/README.md

 ### Hardware

-In order to implement hw modification, you will have to find the limiting resistor for the LED backlight string.
+In order to implement hw modification, you will have to find the limiting resistor for the LED backlight string on the PCB.
 In my case is R5 - 2.2 ohm.
 So, you need to desolder it and install the next circuit, like shown:

 For R2, choose values between 1k and 1k5 (for sufficient base current) and for R3 values between 10k and 56k (for correct base pull-down)